-None of the directors named above who serve on the Company's Compensation Committee are currently employees of the Company.
-Mr. Tippie was employed by the Company from 1953 to 1970, and held several offices with the Company during that time, including as Executive Vice President-Finance, Secretary, Treasurer and Chief Financial Officer.
+None of the directors named on page 11 who serve on the Company's Compensation Committee are currently employees of the Company.
+Mr. Tippie was employed by the Company from 1953 to 1970, and held several offices with the Company during that time, including as Executive Vice President - Finance, Secretary, Treasurer and Chief Financial Officer